nasa/cumulus-message-adapter/CONTRACT.md

 ### `loadRemoteEvent` output

-loadRemote output is a full Cumulus Message as defined returned as a json blob.
+loadRemote output is a full Cumulus Message as a json blob.

 ## `loadNestedEvent`